-The star here was the frosting, but isn’t that usually the case?
-French Buttercream was what I wanted to play with, and its marvelousness compensated for the cake part, an experiment which was average at best.
+The star of this baking session was the frosting, but isn’t that usually the case?
+French Buttercream was what I wanted to play with, and it more than compensated for the cake part of the experiment, which was average at best.
 (This double chocolate cake remains my favorite for deep-dark, moist, and very chocolatey.
 A lighter version is Birthday Cake: Chocolate.)
-Thanks to Alice Medrich and Meg Ray for their respective frosting recipes (Alice’s Chocolate Buttercream Frosting in the Baker’s Dozen Cookbook, and Meg’s French Buttercream in her lovely book, Miette.)
+Thanks to Alice Medrich and Meg Ray for their respective frosting recipes (Alice’s Chocolate Buttercream Frosting in The Baker’s Dozen Cookbook, and Meg’s French Buttercream from her lovely book, Miette.)

 - 2/3 cup water